alessandragni/glmmDREclust/README.md

-Generalized Mixed Model-based Clustering of Grouped Data with Application in Education
+Generalized Mixed Model-based Clustering of Grouped Data with Application in Learning Analytics
 ================